MaytenLane/maytenlane.github.io/README.md

 # Mayten Lane
 A startup shop for growing technology companies.
-We specialize in establishing then scaling `go-to-market`, `community development`, `customer lifecycle`, and `business operations` for early stage technology companies.
+We specialize in establishing then scaling `go-to-market`, `community development`, `customer lifecycle`, and `business operations`.

 Managed by [Alexander Tibbets](https://www.alexandertibbets.com).